-Map Source: People Group Location: Omid.
-Other geography / data: GMI.
-Map Design: Joshua Project
+Map Source: People Group data: Omid.
+Map geography: UNESCO / GMI.
+Map Design: Joshua Project.

 |Online Audio NT:

 |South Asia Tribal - Gond

-A crude gate on the mud road, the wooden poles on both the sides and the beam across it stands high enough for any one to enter.
+A crude gate on the mud road, the wooden poles on both the sides and the beam across it stands high enough for anyone to enter.
 There are remains of bundles and ropes hung on it.
 Among them you may find a new bundle of shrinking animal skin.
 If you see these before a village, you can be sure: you are entering a Gondi village.

 Gonds celebrate their legacy every year during the Dasara.
 On that occasion, all the living heirs of the crown in each generation are honored by carrying them on a pallak (royal cart carried on shoulders).

 Southern Gonds live in clusters.
 Each village will have 25 to 30 huts and is surrounded by their fields.
 Villages will be two to four kilometers away from one another.
-From one village to another or to the near by town, they travel by bullock-carts.
+From one village to another or to the nearby town, they travel by bullock-carts.
 All farmers offer sacrifices at the end of each harvest.
 The size of the yield determines the size of the animal offered.
 A good harvest may demand a goat and poorer, a chicken.
 Pigs are also sacrificed for a moderate harvest.
 For them, monsoon not only brings showers but also sicknesses.

 The sacrifice is witnessed by the whole of the village.
 But the dinner made by cooking the animal will be enjoyed only by the men.
 All the men gather at the riverside to prepare the dinner.
 White toddy from palm or the country liquor called, black toddy may supplement the diner.
 Drinking, in general, is not just the right of men.
 The sacrifice animal's skin is stuffed with hay and hung on the village gate.
 This is to frighten the evil spirits and give courage to the villagers.
 The Southern Gonds prefer witch doctors even when a Public Health Centre is accessible.
 They will have to carry a chicken along.
 Gonds think that enemies' witchcraft brings them ill health.
-Chanted herbs or water is given by the witch doctor as remedies.
+Herbs or water is given by the witch doctor as remedies.